Effective Date: 25 May 2018

 ACCESSING YOUR INFORMATION

 You have the right to request access to information that we hold about You.
 To request such information, You will need to make a Subject Access Request (SAR).
-All SARs are processed in accordance with our Subject Access Request Policy.
+All SARs are processed in accordance with our Subject Access Request Policy – You can request a copy of our SAR Policy through our Contact Us form.

 RECTIFYING YOUR INFORMATION